pivotal-cf/docs-phd-ds/data_service.md

 * [Unbinding Applications from Pivotal HD Cluster Instances](#unbinding)

 <a id="create-cluster"></a>
-#Creating and Using Pivotal HD Service Instances
+#Using a Pivotal HD Service Instance

 You use either the Pivotal CF Developer Console or the Pivotal CF command line interface to create Pivotal HD Service Instances.